moustaphaotf/contact-saver/README.md

 ### Installation

-Head to the [release page](https://github.com/moustaphaotf/batch-contact-saver/releases) to checkout our latest version.
+Head to the [release page](https://github.com/moustaphaotf/contact-saver/releases) to checkout our latest version.

-You can also directly download the [Android version](https://github.com/moustaphaotf/batch-contact-saver/releases/download/v1.0.0/batch-contact-saver-main-d813b6-release-1.0.0.apk) of the **Batch Contact Saver**.
+You can also directly download the [Android version](https://github.com/moustaphaotf/contact-saver/releases/download/v1.0.0/contact-saver-main-d813b6-release-1.0.0.apk) of the **Contact Saver**.

 We soon will upload the app to the well known stores for your convenience!